lwdl/lwdl/README.md

 LWDL, was created to allow people to not re-compile the application if they would've changed a variable.

 ### Orgin:
 LWDL was orginally called JDATA.
-JDATA has been written but it exists as a C++ program, JDATA will be used for the C++ portion of lwdl, so syntax may differ.
+JDATA has been written but it exists as a C++ program, and JDATA was slow.

 ### What can it support?
   LWDL can support: